canonical/snapcraft-rocks/README.rst

     docker run --rm -it -v `pwd`:/project snapcraft-core22:latest pack

 - Other commands, like ``clean`` or ``build``, can be called simply by replacing ``pack`` in the example above.
-Everything argument provided after the image name is forwarded to Snapcraft.
+Every argument provided after the image name is forwarded to Snapcraft.

 .. _rocks: https://canonical-rockcraft.readthedocs-hosted.com/en/latest/explanation/rocks/#rocks-explanation